 Talkers among the walkers – Are we talking about Christians here?
 It

-sounds like they may have been Christians at one time, but Paul does not hold
+They may have been Christians at one time, but Paul does not hold

 he would